← Back to Blog

 Prescription

-Is your current roadmap focused on making the “bot” smarter, or is it focused on making the “repository” the ultimate arbiter of truth for your customer?
+Is your current roadmap focused on making the agent smarter, or on making the repository the ultimate arbiter of truth for your customer?
+The first is a feature.
+The second is a moat.